International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 The Information Model is a generic model, with no commitment to any particular domain.
-Domain modeling is delegated to shared vocabularies and data schemata, as provided e.g. by domain-specific communities of the International Data Spaces.
+Domain modeling is delegated to shared vocabularies and data schemata, as provided, e.g., by domain-specific communities of the International Data Spaces.
 The Information Model does not provide a meta-model for defining custom datatypes comparable to standards such as OData[^2] or OPC-UA[^3].
 Concerns beyond the scope of modeling Digital Resources and their interchange are considered out of scope.
-The Information Model therefore does not deal with the side effects of data exchange (e.g. in scenarios in which data is used for time-critical machine operations).
+The Information Model therefore does not deal with the side effects of data exchange (e.g., in scenarios in which data is used for time-critical machine operations).

 ### Model Representations